 Funeral celebrant Mary Hancock argues that people often want something different from standard religious services.
 She says, ‘the freedom we have to create new rituals and ceremonies … is part of what keeps on making New Zealand and its culture attractive to migrants’.2

-Funeral and memorial services can be very different depending on religious beliefs, cultural practices, the age of the person and how they died.
+Funeral and memorial services vary depending on religious beliefs, cultural practices, the age of the person and how they died.

 The person conducting the ceremony welcomes the participants and tells them what will happen.
 Words, songs, chants, music and images are used to remember the person who has died and express what their life and death means for those participating.